GLIDE-LLC/docs/wp-engine-environments-workflow/README.md

 <br>

-- Staging environment will serve as bridge between development environment and production environment
+- `Staging environment` will serve as bridge between `development environment` and `production environment`

-- Whenever we need to do new set of updates we can copy data from production environment
+- Whenever we need to do new set of updates we can copy data from `production environment`

-- When updates are done, Code will be pushed from development environment into staging environment
+- When updates are done, Code will be pushed from `development environment` to `staging environment`

-- When this is ready to go live we can push code to production environment
+- When this is ready to go live we can push code to `production environment`

-- Staging data will never get pushed upwards to production environment, only if we are going live for first time
+- Staging data will never get pushed upwards to `production environment`, only if we are going live for first time

 <br>
 <br>